Top reasons to support Dutch language lessons for expats

 When your employees speak Dutch, it becomes easier to meet customer needs.
 The Netherlands scores highest on the global English Proficiency Index (EPI), but that doesn’t mean that everyone is as familiar with this language.
 Even so, while clients often do speak (fluent) English, many feel more comfortable expressing themselves in their native language.
 Additionally, speaking Dutch to them demonstrates goodwill and a commitment to cooperation, and that helps to build trust and stronger client relationships.

-Individual Dutch lessons
+Private Dutch lessons

 Are you ready to break down language barriers?